PaloAltoNetworks/pan-os-python/docs/howto.rst

 Here's an example of configuration with an HA pair of firewalls::

-    from pandevice.firewall import Firewall
+    from panos.firewall import Firewall
-    from pandevice.objects import AddressObject
+    from panos.objects import AddressObject

     # Don't assume either firewall is primary or active.
-    # Just start by telling pandevice they are an HA pair
+    # Just start by telling pan-os-python they are an HA pair
     # and how to connect to them.
     fw = Firewall('10.0.0.1', 'admin', 'password')
     fw.set_ha_peers(Firewall('10.0.0.2', 'admin', 'password'))

     # Notice I didn't save the second firewall to a variable, because I don't need it.
     # The point is to treat the HA pair as one firewall, so we only need one variable.
-    # This way, we have only one pandevice configuration tree to manage,
+    # This way, we have only one pan-os-python configuration tree to manage,
     # NOT one tree for each fw in the pair.

     # At this point, it's a good idea to collect the active/passive state from